 Think about ways you can incorporate multimedia such as video, infographics, images and the like into social media sites.

-A great example of this is Toyota’s “Swagger Wagon” videos posted on YouTube which went viral, prompting Toyota to create a YouTube Channel dedicated to the “Swagger Wagon” series.
+A great example of this was Toyota’s “Swagger Wagon” videos posted on YouTube which went viral, prompting Toyota to create a YouTube Channel dedicated to the “Swagger Wagon” series.

 3. Custom Tailor the Message